hfoley03/PhoneSampler/README.md

 <del>record screen -> when recording, the record button should turn into an X, if user presses X than recording is stopped, file deleted, no pop up to name and not added to database</del>

+<del> database - function to sync to check if any files in folder are not in database and create the db entry if not </del>

 Edit screen - Eray - make buttons be right size

 # not a priority

-PCM files should be deleted after conversion to wav
+<del> PCM files should be deleted after conversion to wav </del>

 recording list -> would be nice to be able to multi select and then delete or share etc